yuriever/Yurie-Math/Kernel/Usage.md

 * `#!wl powerBaseFocus` - simplify the bases of powers.
 Replace[#1,#2,All]&

 * `#!wl powerExponentFocus` - simplify the exponents of powers.
 Replace[#1,#2,All]&

+* `#!wl powerExpSeparate` - split a product into a list containing Exp factors and the rests.

 * `#!wl powerBaseTogether` - make together the bases of powers.